 ‘THE SOUNDS OF SILENCE’ IS A SONG THAT MANY REMEMBER JUST LIKE THE STORIES TOLD IN ORAL HISTORIES AND PODCASTS FROM THE PAST.
 THEY PERMIT MANY TO REMEMBER VIA SOUND RECORDINGS SO THAT MANY ARE NOT FORGOTTEN.

-Sounds and recording collections, where stories are told orally, are preserved for the nation’s public good and can be found in a little known room within the lower ground floor of the National Library of Australia in Canberra.
+Sounds and recording collections, where stories are told orally, are preserved for the nation’s public good.
+They can be found in a little known room within the lower ground floor of the National Library of Australia in Canberra.

 But I digress … Only those ‘in the know’ are able to find the doors to this area of the stately building.
 Every building has its secrets, my Mother used to say … From 2014 to late 2015, it was my workplace for over one year to capture the accents, comments and wisdoms of a select group of 13 A-based geologists.